Remi Barclay Messenger

-Remi Barclay Messenger, aka Remi Barclay & Remi Barclay Bosseau (b.1946) was a founding member of three prominent professional theatre companies in the New York City area – The Performance Group (l967–70), (Dionysus in 69) with Richard Schechner, Whole Theatre (1971–1990) and Voices of Earth (1988–2000), the latter two with Olympia Dukakis as a co-director.
+Remi Barclay Messenger (also Remi Barclay and Remi Barclay Bosseau born 1946) was a founding member of three prominent professional theatre companies in the New York City area – the Performance Group (1967–1970), Dionysus in 69 with Richard Schechner, Whole Theatre (1971–1990) and Voices of Earth (1988–2000), the latter two with Olympia Dukakis as a co-director.
 Her theatre work included years of acting, directing and teaching as well as creating workshops for a wide spectrum of institutions, schools and universities.

-In the year 2002, she graduated as a civil celebrant and celebrant trainer in New Jersey, and from 2004 in Australia.
+In 2002, she graduated as a civil celebrant and celebrant trainer in New Jersey, and from 2004 in Australia.
 She retired in 2016.

 Early life

-Remi Barclay was born in Springfield, Missouri but spent her early formative years in Houston, Texas.
-During 1963–1967, she attended Tulane University in New Orleans, with her Junior Year Abroad in Paris at Sorbonne Universite.
-In 1967, she completed her Bachelor of Arts degree in Theatre and Philosophy.
+Remi Barclay was born in Springfield, Missouri, but spent her early formative years in Houston, Texas.
+From 1963 to 1967, she attended Tulane University in New Orleans, with her junior year abroad in Paris at Sorbonne University.
+In 1967, she completed her Bachelor of Arts in theatre and philosophy.